Reverse Proxy Guide to Refer in 2024

 If we dig deeper, some evident security loopholes will come to the surface.
 For instance:

-For advanced security, VPN is a preferred option as it provides top-notch security.
+For advanced security, a VPN is a preferred option as it provides top-notch security.
 VPN is an advanced version of a proxy.
 It’s a proxy with iron armor, as its security features are far more cutting-edge than any proxy type, including reverse proxy.

 VPN or Virtual Private Network is an established way to establish a secure connection between the internet and computing devices.
 It is an encrypted tunnel placed between the internet and the client.
 It’s a client-side technology forward request to the internet on the client’s behalf.